kaustubh-ai/scrape-celeb-data/README.md

 ## 2. Project Components

-There are three components in this project:
+There are two components in this project:

 <a id='encode_image'></a>